Nguyenybin2015/Nguyenybin2015/README.md

 ### About Me :
 <h3 align="center">I'm from VietNam</h3>
-<p align="center">I am a second-year student majoring in information technology at Vietnam Aviation Academy<p>
+<p align="center">I am a student majoring in information technology at Vietnam Aviation Academy<p>

 ---